elixir-nx/nx/README.md

 ### Building with Docker

 The easiest way to build is with [Docker](https://docs.docker.com/get-docker/).
-You'll also need to set up the [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker).
+For GPU support, you'll also need to set up the [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker).

 To build, clone this repo and run: